 At its inaugural meeting on Monday February 25th the HELLO Community Advisory Board ratified the community’s mission and vision statements.
 These statements will guide current operations and the future development of the community and are as follows;

-The New One Minute Manager (Click for more information and to purchase from Amazon)
+(Click for more information and to download.)